lesliewilson1/Wilson_Leslie_Music_Chart_Capstone/README.md

    - Displays the **Top 15 Songs**.
    - Fetches data from the backend and shows the first 15 songs.
    - Uses the `Chart` component with `limit={15}`.

+---
+## 🤔 Improvements

+There's a few!

+* Incorporate music
+   * I think this goes without saying considering this is a music application after all
+* Update:
+   * background image
+   * reorganize styling
+* Articles page
+* Add a description of the mood or genre in Home
+* Refactor code

+---
+## 🪶Copyright

+Pull requests are welcome.
+Good Luck.

+---

+## 🤩Acknowledgement

+A special thank you to all the people who helped me along the way!
+You know who you are...
+I liked your videos on YouTube!😉